port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/set-self-service-actions-rbac.md

 When a user clicks on the `execute` button of an action that requires approval, a new `run` object will be created in Port.
 The `run` object will have the status `WAITING_FOR_APPROVAL` and will be visible in the `Runs` tab of the action.

-On new approval requests, Port will send a notification via email to the users that has the permissions to approve it or a webhook notification to a configured url.
+When a new request requires approval, Port will send a notification via email to users that have the permissions to approve it, or it will send a notification to a configured url via a web request.

 To configure a manual approval step, add the `requiredApproval` field to your action: